🌟Hacktoberfest 2025 & Hacksquad 2025 πŸŽ‰

 Feel free to explore the repository and see more examples in various languages.
 Happy contributing!

 This repository uses the Jekyll theme minima.
-To run the site locally, follow these steps:
+To run locally:

 1. Install Jekyll: Make sure you have Ruby and Bundler installed.
 Then install Jekyll with the following command: